Kiza-coder/Cogip/README.md

 - Creating the relations with the DB using foreign keys
 - Testing the database and exporting it to share it

 Day 3:
+- prepare the router
+- create the header common to all pages
+- working on displaying elements from db in the right pages
+- understanding how url work to change pages with links
+  - global page companies + detailled page if user clicks on link (Laly)
+  - global page contacts + detailled page contacts (Kiza)
+  - global page invoices + detailled page invoices (Julien)

 Day 4:
 Day 5:
 Day 6: